To enter meals as an unreimbursed employee expense on Form 2106:

 You can deduct the cost of meals in either of the following situations:

 - It is necessary for you to stop for substantial sleep or rest to properly perform your duties while traveling away from home on business.

 50% limit on meals.
 You can figure your meals expense using either of the following methods.

 - The standard meal allowance

 Standard meal allowance.
 Generally, you can use the "standard meal allowance" method as an alternative to the actual cost method.
 It allows you to use a set amount for your daily meals and incidental expenses (M&IE), instead of keeping records of your actual costs.
 The set amount varies depending on where and when you travel.
+In this chapter, “standard meal allowance” refers to the federal rate for M&IE, discussed later under Amount of standard meal allowance.
 If you use the standard meal allowance, you still must keep records to prove the time, place and business purpose of your travel.

 Special rate for transportation workers.
 You can use a special standard meal allowance if you work in the transportation industry.
 You are in the transportation industry if your work:

 - Directly involves moving people or goods by airplane, barge, bus, ship, train or truck AND

 - Regularly requires you to travel away from home and, during any single trip, usually involves travel to areas eligible for different standard meal allowance rates.